 Learn More About Brunel

-If you’re interested in learning more about Isambard Kingdom Brunel and his engineering, I can strongly recommend Brunel: The Man Who Built the World by Steven Brindle and Dan Cruickshank.
+If you’re interested in learning more about IKB and his engineering, I can strongly recommend Brunel: The Man Who Built the World by Steven Brindle and Dan Cruickshank.

-At the time of writing, it’s available from Amazon at 20% off normal RRP.
+At the time of writing, it’s available from Amazon in paperback, hard back and Kindle formats.

-Thinking big was part of Brunel’s genius and why his railways and buildings have stood the test of time.
+Thinking big was part of Brunel’s genius and why his railways and buildings have stood the test of time make it part of yours too.

 Invent, Create, Make